How to Guide Children’s Behaviour in a Positive Way

 What Is Effective Praise?

-Effective praise is specific and genuine.
-It focuses on the effort, not just the result.
-For example, say, “You worked hard to finish your homework today!”
-This helps children understand what they did well.
-Avoid vague phrases like “Good job” that lack detail.
+Effective praise feels specific and genuine.
+It focuses on effort, progress, or a clear action.
+For example, say, “You worked hard to finish your homework today.”

 Why Reinforcement Matters